 - Create gradients to give the image definition.

-Phlearn’s a great resource for any photographer or Photoshop user – check out their quality FREE tutorials.
+Phlearn’s a great resource for any photographer or Photoshop user.
+Check out their quality FREE tutorials, and jump to 2:00 in the video below to dig into the Photoshop image background tutorial.